Latest Update: Sunday, February 24, 2008

 • GPM-1785.2-S - Post 1950 w/Silver cylinder heads and running board trim.

-With detailing and a level of operation only dreamed about a few years ago, these models will be created in Lifetime Brass to our specifications by South Korea's Premier Builder of Brass Models, Boo-Rim Precision, for the pleasure of the astute Collector of Fine Hand Crafted Brass Models and the Serious "O" Scale Operator alike !
+With detailing and a level of operation only dreamed about a few years ago, these models have been created in Lifetime Brass to our specifications by South Korea's Premier Builder of Brass Models, Boo-Rim Precision, for the pleasure of the astute Collector of Fine Hand Crafted Brass Models and the Serious "O" Scale Operator alike !